chenxlong3/EMFC/README.md

 **Engagement Maximization via Forwarding Control**

 This project implements algorithms for engagement maximization via forwarding control.
-The RR-set sampling component builds on SUBSIM / HIST from:
+The RR-set sampling component builds on SUBSIM from:

 - Qintian Guo, Sibo Wang, Zhewei Wei, and Ming Chen.
 2020.
 Influence Maximization Revisited: Efficient Reverse Reachable Set Generation with Bound Tightened.
 In *SIGMOD*.

 Please cite the paper if you would like to use the SUBSIM / HIST code.

 The code is developed on the basis of the project: https://github.com/tangj90/OPIM.

-Author: Qintian Guo (qtguo@se.cuhk.edu.hk)

 ## Compile